Biperiden: Pharmacology

+Pharmacodynamics

+Anticholinergic activity

+Biperiden is an anticholinergic.
+It is specifically an antimuscarinic, acting as a non-selective muscarinic acetylcholine receptor antagonist.
+It antagonizes all five subtypes of the muscarinic acetylcholine receptor.
+However, it is said to have weaker antagonistic activity at the muscarinic acetylcholine M2 receptor compared to the M1, M3, M4, and M5 receptor.
+It has an atropine-like blocking effect on all peripheral structures which are parasympathetic-innervated (e.g. cardiovascular and visceral organs).
+It also has a prominent central blocking effect on M1 receptors.

+Other actions

+Biperiden also acts as FIASMA (functional inhibitor of acid sphingomyelinase).

 Pharmacokinetics

 The oral bioavailability is only 33 ± 5% due to extensive first-pass metabolism.
 In young, healthy volunteers, peak plasma concentrations following a single oral 4 mg immediate-release dose are reached after 1.5 hours.
 The elimination half-life has been determined as 18.4 hours, and may be prolonged in geriatric patients.
 After a 4 mg intravenous dose, the elimination half-life is approximately 24 hours.